Sandipa09/sandipa09.github.io/_pages/about.md

 Welcome!
 I am a PhD Candidate in the [Department of Economics](https://arts-sciences.buffalo.edu/economics.html) at [University at Buffalo, SUNY](http://www.buffalo.edu/).

+I am on the job market for AY 2022-2023 and will be available for interviews at the 2023 ASSA Virtual Meeting and other remote meetings.

 My research interests are broadly in Applied Microeconomics, Labor Economics, Health and Development Economics.
-I work on evaluation of economic policies, immigration issues and economics of education.
+I work on evaluation of economic policies, gender issues, immigration issues and economics of education.
 I am also interested in studying topics of discrimination and inequality with a focus on how preferences and beliefs affect economic outcomes.

 **References:**
 - [Neel Rao](http://www.acsu.buffalo.edu/~neelrao/), Dissertation Chair, [University at Buffalo, SUNY](http://www.buffalo.edu/)